iefdev/Archey-X/ReadMe.md

 - - -

-This is a forked/ported version of the original script: djmelik/Archey, by [djmelek][djm].
+This is a forked/ported version of the original script: [Archey][dja], by [djmelek][djm].
 It was first made as a bash script version for OS X. Later on the original `archey` script was ported to OS X. Now it's been re-worked to be X compatible with both OS X and misc GNU/Linux distributions - hence the name: _Archey **X**_.

 ### Screenshots